The 2020-21 NCAA basketball season is underway with 351 Division 1 teams vying to land one of the coveted 68 spots in the annual tournament.

 Teams can play 29 regular-season games, or they can play 27 regular-season games plus no more than four games in one multi-team tournament for a maximum of 31 games.

 Conference and other postseason tournaments do not count against the limit.
-Last season, Virginia’s national championship team had a final record of 35-3 (38 games).
+In 2019, Virginia’s national championship team had a final record of 35-3 (38 games).

 What is the NET rating in NCAA?